 Here we can see how varies the memory usage once we close the browser and relaunch it with FooTab enabled.

 This image shows that almost 14 Gb of memory is being used (by all the processes)

-The next image shows the memory usage after closing Chromium browser.
+The next image shows memory usage after closing the Chromium browser.
 Now there is only little more than 4Gb used, so the browser was making use of almost 10Gb of memory.

-The next image shows the memory used by the computer after re-launching Chromium browser with FooTab extension enabled.
-It can be seen that now the memory used are little more than 6Gb.
+The next image shows the memory used by the computer after re-launching the Chromium browser with FooTab extension enabled.
+It can be seen that now the memory used is little more than 6Gb.
 So we've gone from using 14Gb of memory to 6Gb.
 FooTab has allowed us to have all the browser's tabs available and saving virtually 8Gb of memory RAM.

 For those users who open multiple Chrome windows, it's good to know how to close the browser so the next time you open it, it loads all the windows that we were using.
 To achieve this, we must click on “Menu->Exit”, or by pressing the keys combination “Shift+Ctrl+Q”.
 If we have 3 windows opened, with 15 tabs in each window, and we close Chrome in this way, the next time we open the browser, it will load the 3 windows and 45 tabs.

 Here is a detailed description of the extension FooTab, and its download link.

 If we usually open a multitude of tabs and windows, in addition to using FooTab to avoid the unnecessary load of tabs, we also need to use the following extension, that in addition to free memory, helps us to clear the browser interface, saving the tabs in Projects for later use.